abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

 ---

+### Component Module Connection

+For any component to be used within the context of a module, it has to be imported into your module declaration file and declared in the declarations array.
+This ensures that the component is visible to all other components within the module.
+However, if you want to use that component in another module, you need to export it from the current module and import the module that contains it into the other module.

+Here're some attributes in the `@NgModule` decorator that are related to components: (`declarations`, `exports`, `imports`) -> For more details about modules, see [Angular Modules Notes](./3-Angular-Modules.md)

+---

 ### Presentational vs Smart components

 - **Presentational components**: are responsible for only displaying data, without knowing where the data comes from.
 They receive the data via an `@Input()`, and return modified data through `@Output()` events